63 blog posts tagged Apple

 Technology3 minutes

-Mac OS X Leopard – my story so far
+Mac OS X Leopard: my story so far

 I couldn’t pick up a copy in the USA as the Seattle store was closed for remodeling and when they said October 26th, they meant at 5pm and not 9am, go figure!
-Thankfully IQ in Guernsey had them in-stock when I arrived back home Saturday.
+Luckily, IQ in Guernsey had them in-stock when I arrived back home Saturday.

 Screen shot of Boot Camp expired